oscar-project/oscar-website/content/en/authors/admin/_index.md

 If you want to contribute to OSCAR, for example by tokenizing one of the corpora for a particular language, or by helping us translate our webpage, please open a pull request [here](https://github.com/pjox/oscar-website).

 The corpus was put together by [Pedro J. Ortiz](https://pjortiz.com/), [Benoît Sagot](http://alpage.inria.fr/~sagot/), and [Laurent Romary](https://cv.archives-ouvertes.fr/laurentromary).

+**New**: If you need the unshuffled version of OSCAR, please contact us using the contact form down below.
+Please include your name, affiliation, contact details, which languages do you need and a brief description of how you intend to use OSCAR.

+Even though OSCAR is not [Postcardware](https://en.wikipedia.org/wiki/Shareware#Postcardware), we do appreciate when our users send us a postcard.
+If you want to send us one, you can find the address in the contact section down below.